 A Priest gives him an orb that is supposed to tell the Man the meaning of the Cube, but it doesn't work; it contains strawberry jelly.
 A Professor tells him that he's acting in a play.

 Finally the Man has had enough.
-He yells at his captors: whatever else they do to him, he knows that the's real.
+He yells at his captors: whatever else they do to confuse his sense of reality, he knows that he is real.